dialogic-godot/documentation/Documentation/auto-skip.md

 Dialogic.Text.auto_skip.disable_on_unread_text = false
 ```

-Aforementioned, this is code snippet is useful for debugging.\
+As already mentioned, this is code snippet is useful for debugging.\
 Don't forget to set `Dialogic.Text.auto_skip.disable_on_unread_text` back to `true` again, if you want to test the normal skipping behaviour.